h-inoue/typed_jcop_example/README.md

 How to get compiler
 ------
+1. Please get original JCop compiler from the website (https://www.hpi.uni-potsdam.de/hirschfeld/trac/Cop/wiki/JCop), and follow the instruction of installation.

-Go to https://github.com/h-inoue/JCop/releases and download jcop.jar.
+2. Please go to https://github.com/h-inoue/JCop/releases , download `jcop.jar`, and replace the original one.

 How to use the compiler
 -------

-In order to compile the example, you can use following command.

-    java -jar -ea "jcop.jar" <TJCop specific compiler options> class

-In bash, you can define following code as shell script, setting the variable $JCOP_HOME.

-    #!/bin/bash
-    java -jar -ea "$JCOP_HOME/jcop.jar" $*

-You can compile the example as follows.
+After setting `#JCOP_HOME` environment, you can compile the example as follows.

     cd transfersystem
     jcopc.sh -d bin -sourcepath src main.Main